BlogKubernetes

 Never check dependencies in liveness

-If /healthz pings the database, a DB blip restarts every pod at once — a self-inflicted outage.
-Liveness should only reflect *this* process being alive.
-Dependency checks belong in readiness.
+If /healthz pings the database, a DB blip restarts every pod at once.
+Liveness should answer one question: is this process alive and responsive?
+Dependency checks, cache warm-up, and migration status belong in readiness — or in your app metrics, not in a restart trigger.

 Startup probe for slow boots